 Today we will head south from Bangkok to the garden province of Samut Songkhram.
-We will spend time walking in the famous Railway Market in Maeklong District.
-Here we will enjoy the unique market and immerse ourselves in the local culture.
+We will spend time walking along the famous Maeklong Railway Market and immersing ourselves in the local culture.
 Then we will continue to Damnoen Saduak floating market and climb aboard a long-tail boat for a canal cruise.
 We will have the opportunity to view how the Thai people live, including observing farmers working in the salt fields.

 Day 4 -

-This morning we will enjoy a bamboo rafting adventure along the Kwai River.
-Then we will set off to visit the Hellfire Pass Memorial Museum, where the entire site history is showcased.
+This morning we will enjoy a bamboo rafting adventure along the River Kwai.
+Then we will set off to visit the Hellfire Pass Memorial Museum, located where the railroad was cut into a cliff.

-This afternoon we will enjoy the largest and most amazing waterfall in the western region, Erawan Waterfall.
-Located on the bank of the Kwai Yai River in Khao Salop National Park.
+This afternoon we will enjoy the largest and most amazing waterfall in the region, Erawan Waterfall, located on the bank of the Kwai Yai River in Khao Salop National Park.
 Enjoy some peaceful, serene time here surrounded by countless species of plants and flowers.

 We will have time to relax and enjoy our natural surroundings before heading to Saiyok for the rest of the afternoon.